-How to put social media to work for SMEs.
+How to make social media work for SMEs

-Running a small business isn’t easy, especially when operating in the space of much bigger competition.
-A glance at the big fish’s social media presence can crystalize the challenge and prove daunting for those running SMEs.
-Tens of 1000s of followers, loads of beautiful original content and activity across multiple channels – how is it possible to compete with that?
+Running a small business isn’t easy, especially when operating in the space of bigger competition.
+Looking at big fish’s social media presence can be daunting for those running SMEs.
+1000s of followers, loads of beautiful original content and activity across multiple channels.
+How is it possible to compete with that?

-Well, what we’ve learned is that social media isn’t all about quantity or volume, and effective strategy and behaviours are very different for different sizes of business.
-For those without a team of SM experts working on your presence every day, this blog looks at the key principles for making SM work well for your SME.
+What we’ve learned is that social media isn’t all about quantity or volume.
+Effective strategy and behaviours are very different for different sizes of business.
+For those without a team of social media experts working on your presence every day, this blog looks at the key principles for making it work well for your SME.

-- Give yourself a boost! – it’s important to recognise that if you’re starting from a small number of followers in the first place, growing them organically can be challenging.
-This is due to the way in which SM algorithms operate – even if you have amazing content people simply won’t see it.
-It’s possible to set small daily budgets of a few pounds on Facebook, LinkedIn and Twitter which promotes your posts to the right kind of people, people that might actually be interested in what you offer.
+It’s important to recognise that if you’re starting from a small number of followers, growing them organically can be challenging.
+This is due to the way in which social media algorithms operate – even if you have amazing content people simply won’t see it.
+Set small daily budgets of a few £s on Facebook, LinkedIn and Twitter to promote your posts to the right kind of people.

-- Set a friendly tone – Imagine setting up on a social media channel as getting a new job – you don’t just run in there and start shouting about how much better you are than everyone else!
+Setting up on a social media channel is like getting a new job.
+You don’t just run in there and start shouting about how much better you are than everyone else!
 You need to make friends too.
-People are put off by overly assertive statements of competency; they want a more human touch via these informal channels.
+People are put off by overly assertive statements of competency.
+They want a more human touch via these informal channels.
 Your time to impress with expertise will come later…

-- Content is key – if you’ve nurtured a small but engaged follower base your key task is to keep them feeling like you value their attention – people’s time is their most valuable asset.
-You achieve this by making sure everything you post is at least interesting, funny, original, beautiful, surprising… there’s got to be something there that made the follower glad they spent their time on it.
-It’s not just about clicks, it’s about growing a community that is interested in what you do, and painting a picture of the kind of people you are to work with.
+If you’ve nurtured a small but engaged follower base, keep them feeling like you value their attention.
+People’s time is their most valuable asset.
+Make sure everything you post is at least interesting, funny, original, beautiful, surprising… there’s got to be something there that made the follower glad they spent their time on it.
+It’s not just about clicks, it’s about growing a community that is interested in what you do.